allgdante/docker-multilogger-plugin/README.md

 ## Overview

-This Docker plugins sends container logs to multuple destinations at once.
+This Docker plugins sends container logs to multiple destinations at once.
 These instructions are for Linux host systems.
 For other platforms, see the [Docker Engine managed plugin system documentation](https://docs.docker.com/engine/extend/).

 If you have any questions or issues using the Docker plugin feel free to open an issue in this [repository](https://github.com/allgdante/docker-multilogger-plugin/issues).